Variables can be assigned to everything

 Managing and deleting a variable

-Deleting a variable is currently only possible in the Library Manager and only if the variable is not used.
-Whether or not a variable is used can also be seen there.
+Deleting a variable is currently only possible in the Library Manager (Library drop down> Manage Libraries) and only if the variable is not used.
+Whether or not a variable is used can also be seen there (as shown in the screenshot below).

 Variable Editor: Creating a new variable